olleepalmer/nutshell/README.md

-In order for email to work on Heroku, go to https://addons.heroku.com/sendgrid and choose the starter package for your application - it allows up to 200 emails/day, which should be enough for testing purposes, since the only feature that requires email sending is 'Forgot password'.
+In order for email to work on Heroku, go to https://addons.heroku.com/sendgrid and choose the starter package for your application - it allows up to 200 emails/day, which should be enough for testing purposes, since the only feature that requires email sending is *Forgot password*.

 In order to add a new category, run something like `heroku run rake "categories:add[Science & Nature]"`

-In order to remove a category, run something like `heroku rake "categories:remove[Science & Nature]"` Please be careful with the last command, it will also remove all the posts in that category.
+In order to remove a category, run something like `heroku rake "categories:remove[Science & Nature]"`.
+Please be careful with this last command, it will also remove all the posts in that category.